The most common thing holding climbers back is themselves. After climbing for over 25 years, here are 7 things I’ve learned is common for rookies.

 If you are scared to fall you’ve got a problem on your hands.
 Of course, a wee bit of trepidation is ok, but if you generally don’t like to fall, you need to practice ASAP.
 This fear alone will 100 percent keep you from reaching your potential as a climber.

 Practice taking small falls on top rope, then small falls on the (overhanging) lead wall.
 Then bigger falls on the lead wall.
 On your warm up, climb to the top then downclimb and take a whip on the last bolt.
 I have seen so many people not send because of the fear of falling, which is totally ridiculous, because being comfortable with the whip is in your control.
 It should be the first thing you master.

-5. You are trying something too hard.
+5. You are trying to climb with good posture.